Safe, Inclusive and Innovative Operations

 Diversity in Leadership

-Eldorado’s Diversity Policy sets aspirational targets to:
+Eldorado’s Diversity Policy was updated in late 2023, including aspirational targets to:

 Supporting Opportunities for Women and Other Designated Groups